Dermatomyositis: Skin

 One form the rashes take is called "heliotrope" (a purplish color) or lilac, but may also be red.
 It can occur around the eyes along with swelling, but also occurs on the upper chest or back what is called the "shawl" (around the neck) or "V-sign" above the breasts and may also occur on the face, upper arms, thighs, or hands.
 Another form the rash takes is called Gottron's sign, which is red or violet, sometimes scaly, slightly raised papules that erupt on any of the finger joints (the metacarpophalangeal joints or the interphalangeal joints).
 Gottron's papules may also be found over other bony prominences including the elbows, knees, or feet.
 All these rashes are made worse by exposure to sunlight, and are often very itchy, painful, and may bleed.

-If a person exhibits only skin findings characteristic of DM, without weakness or abnormal muscle enzymes, then he or she may be experiencing amyopathic dermatomyositis (ADM), formerly known as "dermatomyositis sine myositis".
+If a person exhibits only skin findings characteristic of DM, without weakness or abnormal muscle enzymes, may be classified as having amyopathic or clinically amyopathic dermatomyositis (ADM), formerly known as "dermatomyositis sine myositis".